 A MUST outside the summer months; also highly recommended in high summer on the more alpine stages (over 2,000 m)

 Small-sized travel towels can be purchased at facilities run by the Austrian Alpine Association

-… everyone has their own idea of what constitutes a necessity.
+Each hiker will have their own idea of what constitutes a necessity

 In addition to any prescription medication you may need to bring with you, you might consider over-the-counter items such as Imodium, charcoal tablets, Bepanthen, and mild pain killers such as Ibuprofen or Parkemed

 We recommend you apply deer tallow cream to your feet BEFORE setting out on your hiking day, to help prevent blisters